urbanopt/urbanopt.github.io/usage/run_project.md

     ```

 1. Put your [FeatureFile](../overview/definitions.md) in the root of the folder you just created, or use the provided example.
+1. For all following commands you must be _inside the project directory_ you created in step 1.
 1. Create [ScenarioFiles](../overview/definitions.md) for all Features in the FeatureFile based off the example _mappers_ using:

     ```terminal